|

 1867

-Mayor invites citizens to volunteer for fire companies in newspaper advertisement.
-Notice adds that citizens will be drafted if too few volunteer.
-(January 25, 1867)sent(d)25jan67
+Mayor invited citizens to volunteer for fire companies in newspaper advertisement.

 Three fire companies organized: